abdelamhorizont/abdelammeer-homepage/src/pages/blog/typography-2-instruction-manuals-for-natural-phenomena.md

     images:
       - type: image
         imageFile: grid-systems.png
+        caption: Section from  Grid Systems in Graphic Design by Josef Müller-Brockmann
+    title: Grid Systems
+  - type: text-section
+    big-size: false
-        caption: Quite the weird and maybe even problematic quote about the (cultural) superiority of the grid and the supposed neutrality from Grid Systems from Josef Müller-Brockmann, still a very important book in graphic design education
+    text: Quite the weird and maybe even problematic quote about in my opinion the (cultural) superiority of the grid and the supposed neutrality from Grid Systems from Josef Müller-Brockmann.
+Still a very common book in graphic design education and nevertheless working with grids can be very useful und helpful to structure and follow information for both designer and reader.
-    title: ""
   - type: image-section
     title: Presentation
     column-start: "1"